Beyond Discreteness: Sample Complexity Analysis of Straight-Through Estimator for 1-bit Quantization: Concluding Remarks

 \section{Concluding Remarks}

-We presented the first finite-sample convergence analysis of STE-based training for quantization-aware learning, emphasizing the pivotal role of sample size in ensuring its effectiveness.
+We presented the first sample complexity analysis for STE-based training for quantization-aware learning, emphasizing the pivotal role of sample size in ensuring its effectiveness.
 Our analysis focuses on a two-layer neural network with both binary weights and binary activations.
 The associated STE-gradient method employs dual STEs to handle the discreteness in both the objective and the constraints.
 We proved that $O(n^2)$ samples are sufficient to guarantee ergodic convergence to the optimal binary weights $\w^*$, while $O(n^4)$ samples suffice for a non-ergodic guarantee, where the iterates exactly reach $\w^*$ infinitely often.
 Notably, the use of STE generally leads the iterates to repeatedly diverge from the minimizer in weight quantization; however, we argue that this behavior is actually beneficial, as it prevents the premature stagnation of iterates.
-In addtion, we validated our theoretical findings through numerical experiments.
+In addition, we empirically demonstrate that convergence guarantees break down under general non-Gaussian data distributions but can be restored through normalization.